liyuanhe211/xTB_in_Chem3D/README.md

 <p align="center"><img src="Images/UltraCheck.png" width=203 /></p>

-If you can't find it, you need to install the "**Ultra**" version of Chem3D.
+If you don't have `MOPAC Interface` in the `Calculations` menu, you need to install the "**Ultra**" version of Chem3D.
 The other versions don't have the MOPAC interface.

 The program was tested on `Chem3D 22.0.0.22 Ultra (2022)`.